wanderingivan/forumsite-example/readme.md

   Still under construction

-  While wildfly can be ran in embedded mode for demonstration purposes, test are use with arquillian wildfly plugin in managed mode, hence the argument -Djboss.test.home=<path> is required
+  While wildfly can be ran in embedded mode for demonstration purposes, tests use arquillian wildfly plugin in managed mode, hence the argument -Djboss.test.home=<path> is required

   If you don't want to use preset threads and users add -Dbuild.preset.skip=true argument